daryllxd/daryllxd.github.io/content/posts/weekly-recap-1538.md

 - Moving to Telegram: I'm slowly trying to move to Telegram as a messaging service over Messenger.
 I use Facebook really rarely, but I've blocked it on my machine and so I still need to communicate with the homies somewhere when I'm on machine.
 Enter Telegram.
 I actually like it not having some Facebook features anyway.
 - Job interviews.
 I can't really say much about this but I'm enjoying it so far.
 I hope I get to work in the companies I applied in.
 But to be honest I really would rather be working remotely/from home.
 I just have less distractions and am just more productive with the routine I have.
 - Chatted with W this week.
+- Scaled back on cycling this week, but I had a full fast day on Monday.